3.3 Contextual Inquiry

 -

 Be honest about sample size.
-Five customers is enough to surface patterns; it is not enough to claim those patterns generalize.
+Five participants is enough to surface patterns; it is not enough to claim those patterns generalize.
 State what you observed, in how many sessions, with what variation.
 Resist extrapolating qualitative observations to the entire population — write findings as “in five sessions we saw X” rather than “users do X.”

 -